 5. It can take up to a month to set up your internet

 Yup, you read that right.
-Setting up your internet in the Netherlands can be a bit of a process, so make sure you get it sorted as soon as possible.
+Setting up your internet in the Netherlands can be a bit of a process, so make sure you get it sorted out as soon as possible.
 In some cases, it may take up to a month before you’re completely hooked up.

-And since being without internet in this day and age is the equivalent to not being at all (an exaggeration perhaps, but how will you brag about finding a place to live if you don’t have WiFi?), you may want to find alternative ways to get connected.
+And since being without internet in this day and age is the equivalent of not being at all (an exaggeration perhaps, but how will you brag about finding a place to live if you don’t have WiFi?), you may want to find alternative ways to get connected.

-Tip: Get familiar with places that provide public WiFi or ask your neighbours if you can share theirs for a while! 🤗
+Tip: Get familiar with places that provide public WiFi, or ask your neighbours if you can share theirs for a while! 🤗

 So, before you sit down to relax in your new Dutch dream home, make sure you’ve made the best choices when it comes to the basics.

-If all of this sounds like a lot then give PartnerPete a call.
+If all of this sounds like a lot, then give PartnerPete a call.
 They can help set up your utilities in the Netherlands in English and will make sure you get the best deals for you.

 What is something you wish you’d known about utilities in the Netherlands?
 Tell us in the comments below!